gecko0307/dagon/doc/Runtime Dependencies.md

 4. Under Linux, run `make && make install`.
 Under Windows, open and build generated Visual Studio project.

-### Freetype
+### FreeType

 Dagon requires `freetype-6.dll` under Windows and `libfreetype.so` under Linux.
 Minimal recommended version is 2.8.1.
-On 64-bit Windows, Dagon provides prebuilt Freetype, which is automatically copied to your project after compilation (if you are building with DUB).
-On Linux, Dagon relies on system-wide Freetype installation.
+On 64-bit Windows, Dagon provides prebuilt FreeType, which is automatically copied to your project after compilation (if you are building with DUB).
+On Linux, Dagon relies on system-wide FreeType installation.

 ## dagon:exformats

 dagon:exformats extension provides a number of optional dependencies for SDL2_Image under Windows, which are required for WebP, AVIF and TIFF support.

-Under Linux, SDL2_Image, if configured, will use libwebp, libavif and libtiff from the system.
+Under Linux, if configured, SDL2_Image will use libwebp, libavif and libtiff from the system.

 On 64-bit Windows, the extension provides `libwebp-7.dll`, `libwebpdemux-2.dll`, `libavif-16.dll`, `libtiff-5.dll`, which are automatically copied to your project after compilation (if you are building with DUB).